Tonywuhk/realai.org/frontier/towards-neural-network-based-general-intelligence.md

 ## 5. Hierarchical Learning

-A hierarchy of learning structures eases the difficulty of learning in long time horizon and facilitates abstract thinking.
+A hierarchy of learning structures eases the difficulty of learning in long time horizon and facilitates reasoning in abstract terms.

-### 5.1 Abstraction
+### 5.1 Concept Learning

-The ability to extract concepts from data and conduct inferences.
+The ability to extract abstract concepts from data.

 ## 6. Neural Interface and Modules